 12+ Award-winning Australian author Anna Funder discussed her 2003 bestseller Stasiland on the Better Reading podcast in February 2019.
-Having visited Berlin in 1987 and 1995, her book on the East Germany secret police before and after the Wall piqued my interest.
+Having visited Berlin in 1987 and 1995, her book on the East German secret police before and after the Wall piqued my interest.
 It wasn't on the shelf at my local bookshop, but I did find All That I Am.

 As I confessed in The Man Behind The Woman in the Window blog post, I'm a sucker for book covers and first sentences.
 I also post a series with the hashtags #bookcovers / #firstsentences on Instagram as @tallandtrueweb.

 Plucking All That I Am from the shelf and reading the opening line reminded me why I love a good first sentence: